 The process of moving an existing implementation across multiple sites to a single global report suite requires more time and coordination between teams in your organization.

 - Determine if you want to use one of your existing report suites, or start fresh with a new report suite.
 If you want to change the uses for existing variables in your implementation, starting with a new report suite is recommended.

 - Determine a cutover date for when you want to make the switch to a global report suite.
 The best time to make a cutover is between two significant reporting periods, or alongside major changes to your site.
 Examples include the start of a fiscal quarter or year, during a site refresh, or change to a new tag management system.

 - Follow the steps above (create a report suite, gather reporting requirements in a solution design document, and establish a data layer on each site).
-When implementing Launch, validate your implementation using a development version of your website.
+When implementing tags in Adobe Experience Platform, validate your implementation using a development version of your website.

-- Once you have confirmed your implementation is working on dev, push your Launch implementation live on the cutover date.
+- Once you have confirmed your implementation is working on dev, push your tags implementation live on the cutover date.